 2. Once launched, click “Add new device” option in the left panel of the main window.
 Choose Android device in SyncMate wizard.

 3. SyncMate offers you 3 types of Android to Mac connection - over Wi-Fi, Bluetooth, or via USB.
 Our advice - choose USB cable for the first connection (SyncMate will automatically send and install Android module on your device).
-If you prefer over the air type of connection - you’ll have to install SyncMate module for Android from Google Play.
+If you prefer over the air type of connection - you’ll have to download and install SyncMate module for Android on your device.
+Read this article for more details.

 4. That’s all.
 If you faced any problems while connecting Android to your Mac, please, check this article, it gives you step-by-step description of connection process.
 Alternatively, email our support team at firstname.lastname@example.org.